tarekziade/molotov/README.rst

 - a `scenario` decorator that can be used to turn a function into a load test.
-- a **Requests** session wrapper to interact with the HTTP application that's been tested
+- a **Requests** session wrapper to interact with the HTTP application that's been tested.
+The session is passed to your functions.
-- a simple command-line runner to run the load test
+- a simple command-line runner to run the load test.

 To create a load test you simply have to write